mrkkrp/markkarpov.com/tutorial/exceptions.md

 * Run `f x` without unmasking, wrapping the whole thing with `mask_`.
-This solution has a flaw however: if `f x` takes a very long time to compute or worse yet, hangs, there is no way to abort the thread—we are stuck.
+This solution has a flaw however: if `f x` takes a very long time to compute or worse yet, hangs, there is no way to abort the thread.

 * Add `catch` to handle exceptions thrown from `f x` and so re-fill `m` with the old value should we be forced to abort the computation.